nekia/100-days-of-code/log.md

 **Thoughts:** It might be difficult to make use this one hour only for purely coding until settling in this activity.

+### Day 2: April 8, 2019

+**Today's Progress**: Code Scaffolding code that likely to appear in anything that uses indy.
+But it doesn't work on my environment.
+I have some error.

+**Thoughts:** Once an error happen, the state of the environment seems to be left unexpected, I think.
+I need to understand how to clean up my env